pts/tinyveracrypt/README.txt

   $ sudo truecrypt --text --mount --keyfiles= --protect-hidden=no --filesystem=none --hash=sha-512 --encryption=aes RAWDEVICE

-The decrypted volume will be available as /dev/mapper/truecrypt1 (or 2 etc.).
+The decrypted volume will be available as /dev/mapper/truecrypt1 (or 2 etc., specify --slot).

 The recommended TrueCrypt version is 7.1a (released on 2012-02-07).
 The latest release, 7.2 can also open encrypted volumes.

+Alternatively, if you have cryptsetup >= 1.6.7 installed, run this:

+  $ sudo cryptsetup      open --type tcrypt RAWDEVICE NAME

+For compatibility, tinyveracrypt supports the same syntax:

+  $ sudo ./tinyveracrypt open --type tcrypt RAWDEVICE NAME

+The decrypted volume will be available as /dev/mapper/DEVNAME .

+Please note that for VeraCrypt encrypted volumes you'd need to specify `--veracrypt'.

 Q23.
 Which command-line VeraCrypt features are missing from tinyveracrypt?
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""